G N' R Lies: Controversy

+Although initially against the song, other members of the band have since defended the song, claiming it was misunderstood.
+Nevertheless, the song was not included in future compilation releases that otherwise included all the other tracks on Lies.

 Reception

-Rolling Stone, in a 4 out of 5 star review, stated "Given that Guns N' Roses could probably release an album of Baptist hymns at this point and go platinum, it would be all too easy to dismiss G n' R Lies as a sneaky attempt by the band to throw together some outtakes and cash in on the busy holiday buying season ...
+Rolling Stone, in a four out of five star review, stated "Given that Guns N' Roses could probably release an album of Baptist hymns at this point and go platinum, it would be all too easy to dismiss G n' R Lies as a sneaky attempt by the band to throw together some outtakes and cash in on the busy holiday buying season ...
 The good news is that Lies is a lot more interesting than that ...
 The calm folk-rock melodies of these four acoustic songs reveal yet another welcome facet of Guns N' Roses.
 They should also end any further mutterings from the doubting Thomases out there who are still making snide comments about the band's potential for longevity."
-Allmusic, in a 3.5 out of 5 review, criticized some of the songs on the acoustic side, stating "Constructed as a double EP, with the "indie" debut Live ?!*@ Like a Suicide coming first and four new acoustic-based songs following on the second side, G N' R Lies is where the band metamorphosed from genuine threat to joke.
+AllMusic, in a three and half out of five star review, criticized some of the songs on the acoustic side, stating "Constructed as a double EP, with the 'indie' debut Live ?!*@ Like a Suicide coming first and four new acoustic-based songs following on the second side, G N' R Lies is where the band metamorphosed from genuine threat to joke.
 Neither recorded live nor released by an indie label, Live ?!*@ Like a Suicide is competent bar band boogie, without the energy or danger of Appetite for Destruction.
 The new songs are considerably more problematic.
-"Patience" is Guns N' Roses at their prettiest and their sappiest, the most direct song they recorded to date.
-Its emotional directness makes the misogyny of "Used to Love Her (But I Had to Kill Her)" and the pitiful slanders of "One in a Million" sound genuine.
+'Patience' is Guns N' Roses at their prettiest and their sappiest, the most direct song they recorded to date.
+Its emotional directness makes the misogyny of 'Used to Love Her (But I Had to Kill Her)' and the pitiful slanders of 'One in a Million' sound genuine."

-In a negative review for The Village Voice, Robert Christgau stated "Axl's voice is a power tool with attachments, Slash's guitar a hype, the groove potent "hard rock", and the songwriting not without its virtues.
-So figure musical quality at around C plus and take the grade as a call to boycott, a reminder to clean livers who yearn for the wild side that the necessary link between sex-and-drugs and rock-and-roll is a Hollywood fantasy" while condemning "One In a Million" and "Used To Love Her".
+In a negative review for The Village Voice, Robert Christgau stated "Axl's voice is a power tool with attachments, Slash's guitar a hype, the groove potent 'hard rock, and the songwriting not without its virtues.
+So figure musical quality at around C plus and take the grade as a call to boycott, a reminder to clean livers who yearn for the wild side that the necessary link between sex-and-drugs and rock-and-roll is a Hollywood fantasy", while condemning "One In a Million" and "Used To Love Her".

-In a 2014 review Metal Hammer dissected the controversy around the album, stating "Conceived as a stop-gap release, the second Guns N' Roses album remains a remarkable one-off – in every sense.
-Ultimate Classic Rock stated "Ironically, G N' R Lies' tabloid-style cover art also hinted at the incessant scandals and resulting paranoia that would soon engulf the band, and its singer in particular, sowing the seeds to their eventual dissolution after the twin Use Your Illusion behemoths, and protracted creative silence until 2008's historically delayed Chinese Democracy opus."
+In a 2014 review, Metal Hammer dissected the controversy around the album, stating "Conceived as a stop-gap release, the second Guns N' Roses album remains a remarkable one-off – in every sense.
+Ultimate Classic Rock stated "Ironically, G N' R Lies tabloid-style cover art also hinted at the incessant scandals and resulting paranoia that would soon engulf the band, and its singer in particular, sowing the seeds to their eventual dissolution after the twin Use Your Illusion behemoths, and protracted creative silence until 2008's historically delayed Chinese Democracy opus."